thenadz/document-gallery/tags/2.2.5/README.txt

 = 2.2.5 =
 * **Bug Fix:** Resolves a bug where document descriptions were not being displayed correctly.
+* **Translation:** Thanks, Marc Liotard and [Traffic Influence](http://www.trafic-influence.com/) for updating the French translation to include new phrases throughout the plugin!

 = 2.2.4 =
 * **Translation:**: Thanks to [mepmepmep](http://wordpress.org/support/profile/mepmepmep)